mikewlcheung/code-in-articles/Cheung and Vijayakumar 2016/conduct_a_meta_analysis.md

-# An Introduction to When and How to Conduct a Meta-Analysis
+# A Guide to Conducting a Meta-Analysis
 Mike W.-L. Cheung and Ranjith Vijayakumar
-25 Feb 2016
+29 Feb 2016

 # Introduction
 * This page is a supporting document to Cheung and Vijayakumar (2016).
 It provides a quick introduction on how to conduct meta-analysis in various software packages.
 Since different default estimators are used in different packages, the results may be slightly different.
-* Cheung, M. W.-L., & Vijayakumar, R. (2016). *An introduction to when and how to conduct a meta-analysis*.
+* Cheung, M. W.-L., & Vijayakumar, R. (2016). *A guide to conducting a meta-analysis*.
 Manuscript in preparation.

 # Descriptive statistics of the data
 * The sample data sets are available as [CSV](./stata/data.csv) and [plain text](./mplus/data.dat) formats.